badal-io/airflow2-local-ci-cd/README.md

   - 4.2 Authentificate for GCP services, run the following script and perform the gcp authentification:

+      `./helpers/scripts/gcp-auth.sh`

-      `./helpers/scripts/gcp-auth.sh`    Note: NOT required for the GCP Cloud Shell option, skip this step
+      Note: &nbsp; NOT required for the GCP Cloud Shell option, skip this step

   - <strong> Airflow 2 is ready! </strong>